!!! DISCUSSION GROUP RULES !!!

 And that is a lot of protesting.

-15 years 1 day ago #8727 by
+15 years 3 months ago #8727 by patti

-Replied by on topic Re: VITAMIN K
+Replied by patti on topic Re: VITAMIN K

 Right after I typed this post we got a virus and I was unable to go back and correct my typo.
 It is micrograms (MCG).
 I borrowing someone's comp. to do this but felt like it was too important to wait for a new comp.